Brussels takes Hungary to EU top court 'for criminalising activities that help asylum seekers'

 Hungary has one month to respond to the Commission's concerns.

-The Commission has in the past called on the European Cout of Justice to take interim measures obliging Hungary to provide food to people detained in the transit zones.
+The European Court of Human Rights has in the past taken interim measures obliging Hungary to provide food to people detained in the transit zones following emergency appeals lodged by NGOs including the Hungarian Helsinki Committee.